Bulletin #2292, Maine Farm Safety Program: Harvest Safety

-Never clean, oil or adjust any equipment when it is running.
-Always make sure the machine has stopped operating to avoid injury.
+Never clean, oil, or adjust any equipment when it is running.
+Always make sure the machine has stopped and all moving parts have come to rest to avoid injury.

 Secure all guards and shields before starting equipment.
 These protective devices reduce the chance that people will get caught in moving parts.